Samir Mehta of the School of Medicine is highlighted for being a top physician younger than 40.

 Health & Medicine

-Giulio D’Angio of the School of Medicine comments on the achievements of Anna Meadows.
+Ellen Freeman of the School of Medicine comments on her study of menopause and hot flashes.

 At menopause, many women begin to notice a decline in their attention, organization, and short-term memory.
 These cognitive symptoms can lead to professional and personal challenges and unwarranted fears of early-onset dementia.

 Peter Groeneveld of the School of Medicine leads a study on the decreasing number of Americans receiving bypass surgery.